Low-lying zeros of L-functions for Quaternion Algebras: Introduction

 \end{thm}

+The exact form of the constant $C$ is given in \cite[Eq.
+(8)]{lesesvre_counting_2020} in a geometric meaningful form.
 The knowledge of this cardinality opens the path to other statistical results.
-Refining the methods leading to this result, mainly based on the construction of a suitable test-function for the Selberg trace formula, we address the question of the distribution of low-lying zeros of the family of associated L-functions.
+By refining the methods leading to the above theorem, mainly based on the construction of a suitable test function for the Arthur-Selberg trace formula, we address here the question of the distribution of the low-lying zeros of the associated L-functions.
+We briefly state the two main results of this paper before presenting the more detailed setup in the next sections.

-Let $\phi$ be an even Schwartz function on $\R$ and $\pi$ an automorphic representation of compactly supported Fourier transform.
-In particular it admits analytic continuation to all the complex plane.
-The one-level density attached to $\pi$ is
+Let $\pi \in \mathcal{A}(G)$.
+Let $\phi$ be an even Schwartz function on $\R$ with compactly supported Fourier transform.
+In particular it admits analytic continuation to the whole the complex plane.
+The one-level density attached to $\pi$ is defined by the distribution